 Do not take more than directed (see overdose warning)

-Adults and children 12 years of age and over: Place 1 powder on tongue every 6 hours, while symptoms persist.
-Drink a full glass of water with each dose, or stir powder into a glass of water or other liquid.
+Adults and children 12 years and over: Place 1 powder on tongue every 6 hours, while symptoms persist.
+Drink a full glass of water with each dose, or may stir powder into a glass of water or other liquid.
 Do not take more than 4 powders in 24 hours unless directed by a doctor.

 Children under 12 years of age: ask a doctor.